vossenwout/ai-pokedex-scraper/README.md

 touch config/.env
 ```

-This env file should contain the env vars of `.env.example`.
+This env file should contain the env vars of `config/.env.example`.

 | Environment Variable             | Description                         | Where to get it              |
 | -------------------------------- | ----------------------------------- | ---------------------------- |